ovidiugrebenisan/labs/lab-04-release-controls.md

 ## Next Steps

-In [Lab 5: Runtime Controls](lab-05-runtime-controls.md), you'll learn how to track what is actually running in your environments and enforce policies there.
+In [Lab 5: Runtime Controls](lab-05-runtime-controls.md), you'll learn how to create environments, snapshot what's running in production, and enforce compliance policies.

 ## Resources